10 Different Types of Frogs in Arizona

 8. Western Chorus Frog

-Whether camping, hiking, or exploring Arizona’s national parks, it is common to see what you think is a tree frog.
+Whether camping, hiking, or exploring Arizona’s national parks, seeing what you think is a tree frog is common.

-Western Chorus frogs make their home all over the Lake Mead National Recreation area and many other places throughout Arizona.
+Western Chorus frogs are home all over the Lake Mead National Recreation area and many other places throughout Arizona.

 While they might look like tree frogs, they are amphibians and not a type of tree frog.
 These types of frogs in Arizona also have some interesting behaviors that make them very special.

-For example, the western chorus frogs stay together in groups called leks which means male frogs gather to call for females during mating season.
+For example, the western chorus frogs stay together in groups called leks, meaning male frogs gather to call for females during mating season.

 In addition, a Western Chorus frog typically has two types of vocalizations: a long advertisement call and a short trill.